circleci/circleci-docs/jekyll/_ccie/overview.md

 | Services Box                     | all traffic / all ports | Internal Communication                                         |
 | Builder Boxes (including itself) | all traffic / all ports | Internal Communication                                         |

-CircleCI Enterprise uses GitHub Enterprise credentials for authentication which, in turn, may use LDAP, SAML, or SSH for access.
+CircleCI Enterprise uses GitHub or GitHub Enterprise credentials for authentication which, in turn, may use LDAP, SAML, or SSH for access.
+That is, CircleCI will inherit the authentication  supported by your central SSO infrastructure.
 The following table describes the ports used on machines running GitHub to communicate with the Services and Builder instances.

 | Source        | Ports   | Use          |
 |---------------|---------|--------------|